rbetser/CMD/readme.md

 ```sh
 python visualization.py
 ```

-This code visualizes a 2D loss landscape based on CMD parameters that are pre-calculated (using the code above).

 # **Citation**
 If you find our work useful in your research please consider citing our publication: